Welcome from the Chairman

 On behalf of the faculty and trainees of the Department of Medicine at Boston Medical Center and Boston University School of Medicine, I would like to welcome you!
 We are eager to help you learn more about our Department’s rich array of training opportunities and strong tradition of academic and clinical excellence.

 The Internal Medicine Residency Program at Boston Medical Center and Boston University School of Medicine provides an extraordinary opportunity to care for a highly diverse patient population in a Department with a longstanding history of commitment to the highest standards of medical education, clinical care, research, and community service.
-The training environment is distinguished by a rich combination of a research-intensive Department of Medicine with an iconic safety net health system and VA Medical Center.
+The training environment is distinguished by a rich combination of a research-intensive Department of Medicine with an iconic safety net health system and the West Roxbury VA Medical Center.

 As you learn more about our training program, we hope you will recognize our faculty’s pride in our residents’ accomplishments, their commitment to our patients and to one another, and their resolve in working collaboratively to continuously improve our residency program.
 We appreciate your interest in our program and encourage you to contact us if we can provide any additional information.